![]() ![]() |

 Alice saw that American women were treated like second class citizens.

-She traveled to England and learned how Suffragettes worked for equal rights for women.
+She visited England to learn how Suffragettes in England worked for equal rights for women.

 In England she marched, demonstrated, broke windows and went to jail.